-Joe Biden’s speech to America: ‘It is time to turn the page.’
+Joe Biden’s speech to America: ‘It is time to turn the page’

-“In this battle for the soul of America, democracy prevailed,” Biden planned to say, according to excerpts of the speech released by his transition team.
-“We the People voted.
+“In this battle for the soul of America, democracy prevailed,” Biden said.
+“We the people voted.
 Faith in our institutions held.
 The integrity of our elections remains intact.
-And so, now it is time to turn the page.
+And now it is time to turn the page, as we’ve done throughout our history.
 To unite.
 To heal.”

+The speech represented, to date, Biden’s most forceful defense of the election — and his own legitimacy as president — as well as his most complete denunciation of Trump’s fraudulent claims.
+Biden noted that he received 7 million more popular votes, and the same number of electoral votes, 306, as Trump did in 2016 when he claimed “a landslide.”

+Biden ridiculed Trump — and the scores of Republican elected officials who supported him — for still claiming victory despite losing repeated legal challenges, and he praised judges and election workers, both Democrats and Republicans, who withstood Trump’s criticism and defended the integrity of the election.

 It was, in essence, Biden’s second acceptance speech — the first came after numerous news organizations projected him the winner on Nov.
 7 — with Monday’s speech placing more emphasis on the bedrock principles of democracy as a way to counter all that has transpired in recent weeks as Trump has attempted to usurp the will of the people.

-From its inception, Biden’s presidential candidacy was meant as a rebuke to Trump and his attempts to bend to his will American norms and institutions, from the country’s legal system to its intelligence agencies to the decorum used in political debate.
-Biden’s speech on Monday night was designed to once again counter Trump’s assault — and to cement his belief that the country’s founding democratic principles would remain intact.
+From its inception, Biden’s presidential candidacy was meant as a rebuke to Trump and his attempts to bend to his will American norms and institutions, from the country’s legal system to its intelligence agencies to the decorum exhibited in political debate.
+Biden’s speech Monday night was designed to once again counter Trump’s assault — and to cement his belief that the country’s founding democratic principles would remain intact.

-“If anyone didn’t know it before, we know it now,” Biden planned to say.
-“What beats deep in the hearts of the American people is this: Democracy.
+“If anyone didn’t know it before, we know it now,” Biden said.
+“What beats deep in the hearts of the American people is this: democracy.
 The right to be heard.
 To have your vote counted.
 To choose the leaders of this nation.
 To govern ourselves.”

 Biden’s remarks followed an exceptionally volatile five-week period in which Trump has repeatedly claimed that he, not Biden, won the election.
 Trump has filed multiple lawsuits in state and federal courts, called for protests in the streets by his backers and demanded, with significant success, that Republicans join him or face electoral consequences.
 He has castigated many of Biden’s 81 million votes as fraudulent and initially refused to allow Biden’s transition team to continue working with his administration to begin the transfer of power, eventually relenting more than two weeks after Biden was projected as the winner.

-Just minutes after Biden on Monday evening crossed the threshold of 270 electoral votesneeded to formally win the presidency, Trump changed the subject, announcing in a tweet that Attorney General William P. Barr will resign in coming days.
+Just minutes after Biden on Monday evening crossed the threshold of 270 electoral votes needed to formally win the presidency, Trump changed the subject, announcing in a tweet that Attorney General William P. Barr will resign in coming days.
 Trump has frequently clashed with Barr, most recently over Barr’s statement that there is no evidence of the widespread voter fraud that the president continues to allege occurred.

-Biden’s aides viewed the speech as another major marker in their attempts to not only publicly rebut Trump’s false claims, but to counter any notion that Biden is an illegitimate president.
-They have accelerated the timetables for announcing prominent Cabinet positions as one way to forecast that he is moving ahead to build his administration.
+Biden’s aides viewed the speech as another major marker in their attempts to not only publicly rebut Trump’s false claims, but also to counter any notion that Biden is an illegitimate president.
+They have accelerated the timetables for announcing prominent Cabinet positions as one way to forecast that he is moving ahead in building his administration.
 His aides have built a transition headquarters of sorts in downtown Wilmington, Del. — with a blue backdrop, presidential seals, American flags, and “office of the president elect” written all around — all as a way to evoke an image of formality and the traditional trappings of presidential power.

 Trump, who had no public events on his schedule Monday, tweeted a series of grievances throughout the day, claiming voter fraud despite his legal team’s repeated inability to prove such claims in court.

-Biden, in remarks that appeared clearly aimed at Trump, implicitly rejected those attempts to challenge the results of the election.
+Biden, in remarks that appeared clearly aimed at Trump, implicitly rejected those attempts to challenge the election results.

-“In America, politicians don’t take power — the people grant it to them,” Biden planned to say.
+“In America, politicians don’t take power — people grant it to them,” Biden said.
 “The flame of democracy was lit in this nation a long time ago.
 And we now know that nothing — not even a pandemic or an abuse of power — can extinguish that flame.”

-Even as Trump has refused to concede and pledged to continue fighting the results despite few, if any, avenues left to him, Biden also called on the country to move on.
+Even as Trump has refused to concede and pledged to continue fighting the results despite few, if any, avenues left to him, Biden called on the country to move on.
 He and his advisers have been planning an inauguration, even though they don’t expect Trump to attend.

 Biden has spent the past several weeks forming his Cabinet, in a dicey dance that is aimed at both appeasing a vocal liberal faction in his party as well as beginning to reach out to moderates and Republicans he will need to confirm his nominees and approve his legislative proposals.